-Coronavirus Aid, Relief and Economic Security (Cares Act)
+Coronavirus Aid, Relief and Economic Security (CARES Act)

-In March 2020, Pres.
-Donald Trump signed the Coronavirus Aid, Relief and Economic Security (Cares Act), which provided Americans with new and expanded unemployment benefits if they were out of work for reasons related to the pandemic.
+In March 2020, the Coronavirus Aid, Relief and Economic Security (CARES Act) was signed into law, providing the unemployed with new and expanded unemployment benefits if they were out of work for reasons related to the pandemic.

-The Cares Act was designed to mitigate the economic effects of the COVID-19 pandemic in a variety of ways.
-The Act included a provision of temporary benefits for claimants who had exhausted their entitlement to regular unemployment compensation (UC) as well as coverage for claimants who were not eligible for regular UC (such as claimants who were self-employed or who had limited recent work history).
+The CARES Act was designed to mitigate the economic effects of the COVID-19 pandemic in a variety of ways.
+The act included a provision of temporary benefits for claimants who had exhausted their entitlement to regular unemployment compensation (UC) as well as coverage for claimants who were not eligible for regular UC (such as claimants who were self-employed or who had limited recent work history).
 Note: traditional unemployment insurance excludes the self-employed from coverage.
-The bill also allowed for the full federal funding of the waiving of the waiting week and 50 percent federal funding for cost reimbursed companies such as Government entities and nonprofit organizations.
+The bill also allowed for the full federal funding of the waiving of the waiting week and 50% federal funding for cost reimbursed companies such as government entities and nonprofit organizations.

-Also in March, Governor Little issued an Executive Order which took advantage of federal flexibility and funding provided under the Families First Coronavirus Response Act.
+Also in March 2020, Gov. Brad Little issued an executive order which took advantage of federal flexibility and funding provided under the Families First Coronavirus Response Act.
 The EO waived the waiting week for claimants through the end of the year and waived the chargeability for businesses where employees were laid off due to COVID-19.

-Coverage for most of the programs under Cares Act started with weeks of unemployment beginning on or after Jan.
+Coverage for most of the programs under the CARES Act started with weeks of unemployment beginning on or after Jan.
 27, 2020, and ending on or before Dec.
 31, 2020.
-The Cares Act created temporary unemployment compensation programs, including Pandemic Emergency Unemployment Compensation (PEUC), Pandemic Unemployment Assistance (PUA) and Federal Pandemic Unemployment Compensation (FPUC).
+The CARES Act created temporary unemployment compensation programs, including Pandemic Emergency Unemployment Compensation (PEUC), Pandemic Unemployment Assistance (PUA) and Federal Pandemic Unemployment Compensation (FPUC).
 Claimants could move between regular UI and the new federal programs on a week-by-week basis as their eligibility changed.

-The PEUC program extended unemployment insurance for 13 weeks to those who exhausted their Regular UC benefits.
+The PEUC program extended unemployment insurance for 13 weeks to those who exhausted their regular UC benefits.
 To receive PEUC, workers had to be actively seeking work.
-However, the bill provided flexibility in meeting such requirements in case claimants are unable to search for work because of COVID-19, including illness, quarantine or movement restriction.
+However, the bill provided flexibility in meeting such requirements in case claimants were unable to search for work because of COVID-19, including illness, quarantine or movement restriction.

-The PUA program provided up to 39 weeks of unemployment benefits to individuals unemployed due to COVID-19 but not eligible for regular unemployment insurance benefits.
-This program covered claimants who were self-employed; independent contractors and certain gig economy workers; people who do not have enough work history to be eligible for a regular Idaho claim such as low wage, non-profit or part-time employees; and claimants denied regular benefits such as someone discharged for misconduct or quit without good cause.
+The PUA program provided up to 39 weeks of additional unemployment benefits to individuals unemployed due to COVID-19 but not eligible for regular unemployment insurance benefits.
+This program covered claimants who were self-employed; independent contractors and certain gig economy workers; people who did not have enough work history to be eligible for a regular Idaho claim such as low wage, non-profit or part-time employees; and claimants denied regular benefits due to being discharged for misconduct or quitting without good cause.
 It also covered claimants who had exhausted all rights to regular UC, extended benefits (EB) or PEUC under state or federal law.
 Eligible PUA claimants were entitled to a minimum of \$168 per week, which is higher than the regular minimum weekly benefit amount of \$72.

-The Cares Act allowed claimants to receive an additional \$600 weekly benefit amount (WBA) under the FPUC program if they were eligible for such compensation for a week claimed under any of the eligible unemployment benefits programs.
+The CARES Act allowed claimants to receive an additional \$600 weekly benefit amount (WBA) under the FPUC program if they were eligible for such compensation for a week claimed under any of the eligible unemployment benefits programs.
 The program ran from March 29, 2020, through July 25, 2020.
 Under the FPUC \$600 benefit program, 112,002 unemployed were paid an additional \$560.1 million.